zhaopapers/DICE/README.md

 `-background_data` is the reference dataset (tensor) derived from training data, used by the SHAP DeepExplainer as the background distribution;

 `-test_data` is the target dataset (tensor) for which SHAP values are calculated to explain the model's predictions.

-#### Outputs
-`shap_explain_singleSample_iterX.csv` will be created in the output directory.Sample-specific SHAP values for the GO layer, providing feature importance scores for each individual sample.

-`shap_cell_singleSample_iterX.csv` will be created in the output directory.Sample-specific SHAP values for the Cell layer, providing feature importance scores for each individual sample.

-`shap_explain_iterX.csv` will be created in the output directory.Mean SHAP values for the GO layer, representing the average feature importance across the analyzed group.

-`shap_cell_iterX.csv` will be created in the output directory.Mean SHAP values for the Cell layer, representing the average feature importance across the analyzed group.

 ### Files
 | File                              | Description                                                                   |